UWARG/docs/docs/tutorials/git.md

 ## Why use Git?

 You may just be used to saving code to your computer locally only, and relying on Ctrl-Z in case you break something and want to restart.
 This is where git shines.
-You commit code, which allows you to revert to it later if need be (say, you break code).
+You commit code, which allows you to revert to it later if need be (say, you break something).

 ## Installing git